ritza-co/CodeCapsules/codeCapsulesMisc/GettingStartedTuts/vue/vue.md

-# How to Deploy a Vue Application on Code Capsules
+# How to Deploy a Vue Application to Production on Code Capsules

 Deploy a Vue application and learn how to host frontend code on Code Capsules.